paulgarces/Hand-Gesture-Password/README.md

 - If not → “Access Denied” (red).

 ### e.
 Application Launcher
-- If login is successful, the user can open any application by typing its name:
+- If login is successful, the user can open any application by typing its name in the terminal:
     - For example: `Spotify`, `Notes`, `Calendar`, etc.
-- The user types `'exit'` to end the session.
+- The user types `'exit'`  in the terminal to end the session.

 ---